microsoft/onefuzz/docs/declarative-templates.md

 ## Example form fields

-This following field named `target_workers`, which is required to be an 'int', will optionally (if the request includes it) replace the `target_workers` value of in the first task in the template.
+This following field named `target_workers`, which is required to be an `int`, will optionally (if the request includes it) replace the `target_workers` value of in the first task in the template.

 ```python
 UserField(